 Curcumin, on the other hand, is the main bioactive ingredient in turmeric.

-It is available only as a supplement.
+It is extracted from turmeric and sold as a supplement.

 Curcumin is not unique to turmeric — it is also found in ginger, another spice with a long history of medicinal use.

 A few natural health websites boldly state that turmeric has been proven beneficial for over 600 ailments.